FailAcademy/learning/wdp-vancouver/_slides/week-03/02-gulp.md

 # The package.json File

-Your `package.json` file is a list of all of the 3rd party modules your project needs to run.
+Your `package.json` file is a list of all of the third party modules your project needs to run.

 It's important that you keep this file up to date; npm does most of this automatically, but there may be times when you need to manually edit your `package.json` file to accurately reflect the dependencies for your project.